Monthly ETF Commentary

 - The AI boom continues, which highlights growing electricity demand, offering a medium-term tailwind for the sector.

 HUTL’s portfolio of 30 top utility, telecom, and pipeline companies offers a balance of defensive income generation while capturing potential upside.
 The portfolio is supported by a covered call overlay to boost monthly cash flows.
+The ETF will be reconstituted and rebalanced in November.

 Outlook | HUTL is well-positioned in uncertain markets and for AI energy demand tailwinds I Can provide steady cash flow amidst broader macro uncertainty I HUTL remains a leading utility ETF in Canada.